pparacch/codeQuality/PITCHME.md

 ### Fundamentals & Best Practice

-<small>_... take some time to get your machine in order and up to date with the tools you will need to do your work._</small>
+<small>_... get your machine in order and up to date with the tools you need to do your work._</small>

 +++